 (D) A motion shall be accompanied by substantial competent proof conforming to the standards established in paragraph (C) of rule 4123-3-09 of the Administrative Code.

-(F) Except in matters not affecting the rights of the opposite party, the applicant filing a motion shall mail a copy of the motion to the opposite party and the copy of the motion filed with the bureau board or the commission shall indicate that a copy has been so mailed.
-When in doubt, the applicant shall mail a copy of the motion to the opposite party.
+Except in matters not affecting the rights of the opposite party, the applicant filing a motion shall provide a copy of the motion to the opposite party and the copy of the motion filed with the bureau or the commission shall indicate that a copy has been so provided.
+When in doubt, the applicant shall provide a copy of the motion to the opposite party.

-(I) Motions shall be adjudicated in the same manner as provided in paragraph (A)(7) of rule 4123-3-15 of the Administrative Code, except motions for allowance of a psychiatric disability (paragraph (J) of this rule).
+(H) Motions shall be adjudicated in the same manner as provided in paragraph (A)(7) of rule 4123-3-15 of the Administrative Code, except motions for allowance of a psychiatric disability (paragraph (I) of this rule).

-(1) A motion requesting that a claim be additionally recognized for a psychiatric condition shall include a typed or printed statement, personally signed and dated by the claimant, setting forth the following declaration: "I am aware that this motion is being filed to request that the bureau or commission recognize my emotional problem, nervous condition, or psychiatric disability as being a result of the injury for which this claim is allowed."
+(1) A motion requesting that a claim be additionally recognized for a psychiatric or psychological condition shall include a statement, personally signed and dated by the claimant, acknowledging the claimant is aware the motion is being filed to request that the bureau or commission recognize a psychiatric or psychological condition as being a result of the injury for which the claim is allowed.

 (3) The bureau may have the claimant scheduled for an examination by an independent specialist.

-(4) If the claimant fails to comply with the bureau's request relating to the motion as provided in paragraphs (J)(1) to (J)(3) of this rule, the bureau shall refer the motion to the commission with a recommendation to dismiss the motion.
+(4) If the claimant fails to comply with the bureau's request relating to the motion as provided in paragraphs (I)(1) to (I)(3) of this rule, the bureau shall refer the motion to the commission with a recommendation to dismiss the motion.